As you might notice, i’ve switched my blogging engine from Wordpress to Jekyll. There are actually a few reasons for this:

 Read more →Jelrik and I wanted to share something (I forgot what it was) during the PHPBenelux conference.
 Probably too lazy to send it through email (tarring, getting it into the email client, sending.. …

 Read more →A really neat trick in the Symfony Security component is the fact that you can impersonate or “switch” users.
-This allows you to login as another user, without supplying their password. …
+This allows you to login as another user, without supplying their password.
+Suppose a …

 Read more →Don’t you hate it when you are stepping through your debugger during a Symfony application debug session, and all of a sudden it cannot find files anymore as Symfony uses code located in the …

 Read more →As a reminder (mostly for myself, but any googlers out there): After updating Leopard to OSX Mavericks (yes, I know it’s 2014!), i had to reinstall vagrant again.
-Using the latest version …
+Using the latest version (1.7.0) gave …

 Read more →